chazlarson/PlexMetadataExtractor/README.md

 ```

 The original script wrote all the metadata out to the same directory as the media files.
 My media is on a readonly filesystem, so I added the `metadataPath` and `mediaBasePath`.
 The script will sub the first for the second in the mediapath, so all the files that would normally get written to the media dir will go into a mirror filesystem rooted at `metadataPath`.

+Running this on my own huge libraries has shown that there are some conditions where the script can't connect to Plex and it aborts.
+I don't think this is due to any of my changes, but I can't verify that due to the aforementioned read-only file system.